microsoft-partner-solutions-ai/hybrid-recommender/README.md

 # Hybrid Recommendation Engine

-This repo contains notebooks to train a hybrid recommender that incorporates user and item features, including image and text features.
+This repo contains notebooks to train a hybrid recommendendation system that incorporates user and item features, including image and text features.

 ## Overview